nagasesank/Portsacnner-/README.md

 # Portscanner-
-A Automatic Portsacnne that will scan the ip adderess
+A Automatic Portscanner that will scan the ip adderess

 Before going to start the tool